RP-Open-Soft-2025/admin-frontend/README.md

-# GC OpenSoft 2025 Admin Frontend
+# DeloConnect Admin Panel

 A modern, feature-rich admin dashboard built with Next.js 15, TypeScript, and Tailwind CSS.
-This project serves as the administrative interface for GC OpenSoft 2025.
+This project serves as the administrative interface for DeloConnect platform.

 ## 📑 Table of Contents